No, you can’t test yourself for COVID-19 by holding your breath: Viral email chains debunked

 And just like on social networks, email chains are a breeding ground for misinformation.
 That’s an especially dangerous combination when it comes to COVID-19, because older people most vulnerable to the disease are often the ones who communicate this way.
 Case in point: Two of my colleagues were forwarded email threads yesterday purporting to have a DIY method by way of Stanford University that allows you to test for the coronavirus at home.

 The claim?
-That if you can hold your breath for more than 10 seconds, you must be virus-virus free:
+That if you can hold your breath for more than 10 seconds, you must be virus-free:

 “Take a deep breath and hold your breath for more than 10 seconds.
 If you complete it successfully without coughing, without discomfort, stiffness or tightness, etc., it proves there is no Fibrosis in the lungs, basically indicates no infection.”